Starting a Company in Vietnam: LLC, JV, or Rep Office

 Honest take

 A simple FOC services company is achievable and gets you a clear path to a TRC.
-It is overkill if all you want is to invoice some foreign clients while living here on a DTV; for that, see the freelancing page.
+It is overkill if all you want is to invoice some foreign clients while living here on a cycled e-visa; for that, see the freelancing page.
 Set up an LLC when you have real Vietnamese revenue, local staff, or a need to hold property/contracts in a Vietnamese entity.
 Otherwise the compliance overhead is more than it is worth.

 Related